Valeria Richards: Powers and abilities

-As Valeria von Doom, she showed intelligence and aptitude for invention and technology rivaling that of Doctor Doom or Mister Fantastic.
-For instance, she uses a special belt like device she designed that allows her to exhibit the ability of her mother to project force fields, using them for protection or as platforms to stand on and propel through the air.
-By wrapping the force fields tightly around her body, she could simulate superhuman strength for her punches and invulnerability.
-The device also allows her to neutralize her brother's powers or "time-dancing", a method she and her adult brother Franklin occasionally used to travel through time.
+Valeria possesses no superhuman abilities, but possesses remarkable intelligence that she claims surpasses her father's.
+This enabled her to solve a Rubik's Cube at a young age and create advanced technology, such as an artificially intelligent toy and a special belt that recreates her mother's force fields.
+The device also allows her to neutralize her brother's powers and travel through time.
 Valeria also used an armored costume that mixed elements of the Fantastic Four's uniform and Doctor Doom's armor.
 She could summon the armor, apparently through the metallic paint of Doom's mask on her fingernails.